-Impichchaachaaha' means "high corncrib" and is my inherited traditional Chickasaw house name.
+Impichchaachaaha’ means “his high corncrib” and is my inherited traditional Chickasaw house name.
 A corncrib is a small hut used for the storage of corn and other vegetables.
 In traditional Chickasaw culture, the corncrib was built high off the ground on stilts to keep its contents safe from foraging animals.

-Chickasaw house names are the equivalent of European surnames.
-In the 1800's, many Chickasaws used their European surnames and their Chickasaw house names interchangeably.
-I would have been formally addressed as either Jerod Tate or Jerod of Impichchaachaaha'.
+Chickasaw house names are similar European surnames.
+In the 1800’s, Chickasaws used their European surnames and their Chickasaw house names interchangeably.
+I would have been formally addressed as either Jerod Tate or Jerod of Impichchaachaaha’.

 Im + pichchaa + chaaha’

 pichchaa = corncrib or silo

 chaaha = to be tall or high up

 An underlined vowel indicates a nasal pronounciation of that vowel.
 An apostrophe indicates a glottal stop (abrupt stop of the air).
 A double consonant (chch) sounds like only one, as in the word apple.
 A double vowel means a slight elongation of that vowel.
 “I” is pronounced like the word picnic.
 “A” is pronouced like the word father.